nichnet/dev-notes-assignment/README.md

 ## Prerequisites
 Ensure the following are installed on your local machine:
-Development:
+- Development:
   - [OpenJDK 17](https://openjdk.org/projects/jdk/17/) (for both the backend/frontend apps)
   - Maven (for building)
-  evelopment and Production:
+- Development and Production:
   - Docker (for the dev database container and production setup, optionally install [Docker Desktop](https://www.docker.com/products/docker-desktop/))

 ## Running in Development Mode